610.954.5744

 Douglas D. Trotter III

-Douglas was born in Allentown.
-From his earliest years tootling around on his first Schwinn, a giant red tricycle, he has loved bikes.
-After residing for 35 years in the Northwest/Pacific Northwest, and now a retiree, he recently returned to the Lehigh Valley and now enjoys life in the Fountain Hill Borough of Bethlehem.
-Shortly after returning, he was introduced to CAT and has involved himself as much as possible with the initiative.
-CATs Mission Statement and work is something he wholeheartedly supports.
-Most of all, he enjoys helping others and growing with CAT.
+Douglas was born in Allentown, and his love of bicycles began early – starting with tootling around on a giant red Schwinn tricycle.
+After 35 years living in the Northwest and Pacific Northwest, he recently returned to the Lehigh Valley following his recent retirement and now happily calls Fountain Hill Borough in Bethlehem home.
+Shortly after his return he was introduced to CAT and quickly became as involved as possible with the initiative.
+He wholeheartedly supports CAT’s mission and the work it does in the community.
+Above all, he values the opportunity to help others and continue learning and growing through his involvement with CAT.

 Edwin Kay